SpitFire-666/Toshiba-T3200SX/README.md

  # BIOS

+ ### Accessing the BIOS

- - BIOS access: hold ESC while powering on system, or use TEST3.exe from DOS
+ - hold ESC while powering on system
+ - use TEST3.exe from DOS
+ - Press CTRL + SHIFT + F10 when the computer powers on
+ - disconnect the clock battery entirely.
+Wait for a few minutes and power up the computer

 ### BIOS Versions